krazziekay/testRepo/README.md

-Content with added random characterVDGMS
+Content with added random characterVDGMSE